Bardolph-Automation-Inc/bardolph/README.md

 by the `lsc` command, and can be run with `python -m __generated__`.

 ## System Requirements
-The program has been tested on Python versions 3.5.1 and 3.7.3.
+The program has been tested on Python version 3.7.3.
 I haven't tried it, but I'm almost certain that it won't run on any 2.x version.

 Because I haven't done any stress testing, I don't know the limits on